Skip to Content

 Most of the Key Deer population, about two-thirds of it, can be found on Big Pine Key and No Name Key.
 The rest of these animals live on other keys, such as Big Pine, Big Torch, Cudjoe, Howe, Little Pine, Little Torch, Middle Torch, Sugarloaf, and Summerland in the Lower Keys.

-However, the keys located further south do not have a permanent source of fresh water, which is essential for the survival of the Key Deer.
+However, the Keys located further south do not have a permanent source of fresh water, which is essential for the survival of the Key Deer.

 See Related: Hawksbill Sea Turtle